stravos97/java-documentation-notes/01-basics/04-strings.md

 This signature means every Java String has all the properties of a Java object, like methods (`equals()`, `hashCode()`, etc.), and can be passed around as objects.
-[Oracle](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)
+[Oracle Docs](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)

 - **Creation:**